If you only travel to places everyone else does, you will only have experiences similar to everyone else.

 - To travel without expectations.

-- Global warming is taking it’s toll.
+- Global warming is taking its toll.

-‘Bathu ki Ladi‘ are a cluster of temples that remain under water for 10 months and are only accessible during the months of May and June when the water level decreases.
+‘Bathu ki Ladi‘ is a cluster of temples that remain under water for 10 months and are only accessible during the months of May and June when the water level decreases.
 Built centuries ago, it is a wonder that the temples still stand upright after remaining under water for more than 40 years.

 I had to wait quite long for this.
-June end means a 10 month long wait to get a chance to see this hidden gem.
-I had come across it somewhere on the web and it caught my attention straightaway.
+June end means a 10-month long wait to get a chance to see this hidden gem.
+I had come across it somewhere on the web and it caught my attention straight away.

 It seemed one of a kind.

-It was a 2 hour adventurous ride on a motorbike hired from Dharamshala through hills, villages and the dry banks of the reservoir.
+It was a 2-hour adventurous ride on a motorbike hired from Dharamshala through hills, villages and the dry banks of the reservoir.
 The unbearable heat invited severe migraine but the unknown and exciting was yet in store.